what is optical coherence tomography?

 Optical coherence tomography (OCT) is a non-invasive imaging technique that uses light waves to capture high-resolution, cross-sectional images of tissues and structures within the body.
 OCT utilizes a low-coherence interferometry to measure the reflected or backscattered light from the sample.

-In OCT with laser, a low-coherence light source such as a superluminescent diode or a laser is used to generate the light waves.
-The light is directed onto the tissue or structure being imaged, and the reflected or backscattered light is detected and analyzed by the OCT system.
+In OCT with a laser, a low-coherence light source, such as a superluminescent diode or a laser, generates the light waves.
+The system directs the light onto the tissue or structure being imaged, then detects and analyzes the reflected or backscattered light.

 The use of lasers in OCT provides several advantages, such as improved image resolution, increased sensitivity, and the ability to penetrate deeper into tissues.
 Lasers also allow for more precise control of the light source, which can be important in applications such as retinal imaging.

-OCT with laser is commonly used in ophthalmology to image the retina and diagnose various eye diseases such as age-related macular degeneration, diabetic retinopathy, and glaucoma.
-It is also used in other medical specialties such as cardiology, gastroenterology, and dermatology to image tissues and structures within the body.
+Ophthalmologists commonly use OCT with a laser to image the retina and diagnose various eye diseases, such as age-related macular degeneration, diabetic retinopathy, and glaucoma.
+Doctors in other specialties, such as cardiology, gastroenterology, and dermatology, also use it to image tissues and structures within the body.

 Optical coherence tomography risks: